pheyvaer/goodreads-to-rdf/README.md

 This repository contains YARRRML rules to convert a Goodreads user's data to RDF.
 This data can be exported from the Goodreads website and is in the CSV format.
-The YARRRML rules are in the file `rules.yarrrml`.
+The YARRRML rules are in the file `rules.yarrrml` and a sample of such exported that can be found in the file `export.csv`.

 ## License
 MIT &copy; Pieter Heyvaert